hyker/chat-demo/README.md

 ![](https://media.giphy.com/media/Ag1HsRXVkcfYY/giphy.gif)

+# TL;DR

+* This is a end-to-end encrypted chat application.
+* It uses public identites for recipient addresses.
+* Its purpose is to demonstrate how to integrate HYKER functionality.

+    git clone git@github.com:hykersec/chat-demo.git

+    cd chat-demo

+    npm install

+    docker-compose up -d

+    npm start

 ## Abstract

 In this micro project we will use HYKERs `RIKS` client to create a seriously secure instant messaging desktop application.